Stefanos-gif/Programming/README.md

 # Programming

 ## Stefanos
-As you can see in this repo, Stefanos is not very good at coding.
+As you can see in this repo, Stefanos is very good at coding.